linode/docs/docs/guides/kubernetes/calico-secure-lke/index.md

 ### Installing on Linux Client

-The installation in this section is designed for Ubuntu, but working with other Linux platforms is similar.
+The installation in this section is designed for Ubuntu, but other Linux platforms should have similar workflows.

 1. The `calicoctrl` command line tool needs to be in a directory that’s on the path, so enter the following command: